hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ```
 ---
 Something to note.
-The last example could have been made a little cleaner using the decorator syntax:
+The last example could have been made a little cleaner using the decorator syntax.
+The decorator syntax gives us an elegnant and simple way to add HOC to any component.

 ```
 @enhanceComponent